All Products

 ALTER TABLE mc_holo_query_log ADD PARTITION (ds=20220803);

-2. Execute the following statement in Hologres to export slow query logs to the MaxCompute foreign table:
+2. In Hologres, use the following command to export slow query logs to the MaxCompute foreign table.

 IMPORT FOREIGN SCHEMA project_name LIMIT TO (mc_holo_query_log)